 The machine has a wide double-D shaped coil, giving it a lot of range.
 It also includes a protective coil cover.
 The whole machine is water-proof; you can wade into the water to use this at a depth of up to ten feet.
 So, it works rain or shine, on and off land.

 The detector includes its own set of headphones and a wireless module for a low latency Bluetooth connection.
 There’s also an aux cable for wired audio and a charger for the headphones.
 The metal detector itself has a magnetic charging cord, which is just a small quality of life feature that prevents damage to your machine from accidentally yanking on the cord.

-Minelab EQUINOX 800 Multi-IQ Metal Detector with EQX 11" DD Smart Coil, Wireless Headphones and WM08 Adapter.
+Minelab Equinox 800 Metal Detector with EQX 11” Double-D Waterproof Coil

 The Minelab Equinox 800 has a full range of multi-frequency search abilities and a wide double-D shaped coil that allows it to search for any metal deep beneath the surface.

 If you’re not looking to throw down close to a grand on your first metal detector, there are entry-level machines that will give you a starting point to learn how to use a detector.
 The Garett Ace 300 is a single-frequency 8 kHz machine that is good for finding lost jewelry and coins that aren’t buried too deep.
 It has five search modes for coins, jewelry, relics, a custom mode, and a zero-discrimination mode (any metal will set it off).